JinwenPan/JinwenPan.github.io/README.md

-# Federico's Academic Website
+# Jinwen Pan's Academic Website

-Feel free to use this website generator.
-No need to ask for permission or to credit me on your site.
-If you do use it, I'd love to hear how it went :)
+This website generator is based on the work by Federico Mora.
+The original repository can be found at [https://github.com/FedericoAureliano/FedericoAureliano.github.io](https://github.com/FedericoAureliano/FedericoAureliano.github.io).
+You can see an example of the template in use at Federico's personal website: [https://federico.morarocha.ca/](https://federico.morarocha.ca/).

-**NOTE**: while I do not ask that you credit me on your site, please respect the software license in LICENSE.md.
+Feel free to use this website generator for your own academic website.
+While there's no need to ask for permission or credit the original author on your site, please respect the software license in LICENSE.md.

 ## Creating Your Website
 1. Fill in the ```.json``` files in the ```data``` folder.